Itamar Franco: Personal life

 Franco was divorced in 1978 and had two daughters.
 Before and during his presidency, he had a reputation as a ladies' man, and his personal life was a subject of huge public interest.

 He authored some 19 published works, ranging from discussions on nuclear energy to short stories.

 Death

 Having been diagnosed with leukemia, Franco was admitted to the Albert Einstein Hospital, in São Paulo, on 21 May 2011.
 On 28 June, his 81st birthday, his condition worsened and he developed severe pneumonia, being taken to ICU and placed under mechanical ventilation.
-He died in the morning of Saturday, 2 July 2011, after suffering a stroke.
+He died on the morning of Saturday, 2 July 2011, after suffering a stroke.
 Seven days of mourning were declared by President Dilma Rousseff.
 After lying in state in the town of Juiz de Fora, his political base, and in Belo Horizonte, the capital of Minas Gerais, his body was cremated on Monday, 4 July 2011, in Contagem, in the metropolitan area of that city.